Skip to main content

 • a detailed symptom history

-• tests such as Electroencephalograms (EEG's), brain scans and blood work
+• tests such as Electroencephalograms (EEG's), brain scans and blood work - these tests don't hurt and help doctors understand what is going on

-• genetic testing in some cases
+• genetic testing is carried out in some cases

 Treatment options